 These days, the town is the major service centre for the region, with a school, health clinic, multiple food outlets and two supermarkets, service station, arts centre, creche, and a tarmac airport, with commercial flights operating daily to Darwin.

-West Arnhem Regional Council provides a range of services in Maningrida, including local government services, sport and recreation programs, rubbish collection and removal, parks and gardens maintenance, as well as providing housing maintenance and services on behalf of other government agencies.
+West Arnhem Regional Council provides a range of services in Maningrida, including local government services, sport and recreation programs, rubbish collection and removal, parks and gardens maintenance, as well as providing other services on behalf of government agencies.
 The Council also operates a 25-metre swimming pool in the town.

-Click here for information on the Maningrida Local Board.
+Click here for information on the Maningrida Local Authority.

-5-metre swimming pool, fishing, boating, hiking, arts and craft, sports ovals and basketball facilities
+25-metre swimming pool, fishing, boating, hiking, arts and craft, sports ovals and basketball facilities.

 Year-road access via air - Air North runs a daily passenger service.